JITSEC/Devops_training/docker/README.md

     docker diff etherpad_etherpad_1
     ```

-    This command shows the differences in the container filesystem (from the
+    This command shows the differences between the container filesystem
-    docker image).
-In the list we can see that the session key `SESSIONKEY.txt`
+    and the docker image used to run it.
+In the list we can see that
+    the session key `SESSIONKEY.txt`
     is stored outside the external volume, thus it will be dropped across
     restarts.

     While this is not critical for the app (a new key is regenerated anyway),
-    it can be a burden for the users because their session will be closed when
+    it can be a burden for the users because their sessions will be closed when
     the server is restarted.

     Modify the Dockerfile to have the session key stored in the var volume (for
     example with a symbolic link).

-9. **(metadata)** You should add `EXPOSE` and a `VOLUME` line to your
+9. **(metadata)** You should add an `EXPOSE` and a `VOLUME` line to your
-   Dockerfile to tell about the listened tcp port and the external volume.
+   Dockerfile to inform about the listened TCP port and the external volume.

 ### etherpad (mysql backend)

-As a second step, will will extend our etherpad image to make it use a mysql
+As a second step, we will extend our etherpad image to make it use a mysql
 server as a storage backend.

 This exercise is located in the **etherpad-mysql** directory.
 The Dockerfile